silentorb/marloth-story/books/fairytale/part2.md

 the room and out onto the balcony.
 The moon was out.
 It was a very beautiful night.
 Hers was a very tall tower, and from it she could have seen the whole castle stretched out below her and bathed in moonlight, cradled in a sea of clouds and stars.
-But she didn't really notice that.
+But she didn't notice that.
 She didn't notice the screams of the dying or the flames that were lazily spreading across parts of the castle.
 She was numb to all of it.
 Peacefully, she walked up to the edge of the balcony.

 And kept on walking.

-<div class="scene-break">* * *</div>
+* * *

 Things were happening far too quickly for James.
 He needed room to think.
-Jogging to the nearest window, he climbed out and onto the roof.
+Jogging to the nearest window, he climbed out and up onto the roof.
 He felt at home on the rooftops.
 From there, he could see all of the towers rising around him, the garden sprawled out in the moonlight below, and the lights hurriedly passing throughout the halls.
 He didn't